-Jack Burnell is currently Great Britain's top marathon swimmer having competed at an Olympic Games and three FINA World Championships.
+Jack Burnell is currently Great Britain's top marathon swimmer, having competed at an Olympic Games and a quartet of World Championships.

-Burnell stormed to his first victory of 2017 at the FINA World Cup in Abu Dhabi beating Olympic medallists on route to claiming the gold medal.
-At the 2017 World Championships, Burnell finished an agonising fourth behind Olympic Champion Ferry Weertman (Netherlands).
+Burnell stormed to his first victory of 2017 at the FINA World Cup in Abu Dhabi, beating Olympic medallists en route to claiming the gold medal.
+At the World Championships earlier that year, he impressed but finished an agonising fourth behind Olympic champion Ferry Weertman of the Netherlands.

-Burnell raced against the best in Rio as he competed in the Marathon Swimming event that began from the Copacabana Beach after he earned the first named quota place for the 2016 Olympic Games with his fifth place finish at the World Championships in 2015
+The National Centre Loughborough athlete raced against the best at the Rio Olympics in 2016, as he competed in the Marathon Swimming event that began from the Copacabana Beach after earning the first named quota place for the 2016 Games with his fifth-placed finish at the World Championships the previous year.

-Earlier in 2016, Burnell placed himself on the European Open Water Championship podium as he claimed silver in the 10km in Hoorn, Netherlands, a result he matched at the World Cup event in Abu Dhabi that year.
+Ahead of the Olympics, Burnell placed himself on the European Open Water Championship podium as he claimed silver in the 10km in Hoorn, Netherlands, a result he matched at the World Cup event in Abu Dhabi that year.

-The 2015 World Championships in Kazan saw Burnell record his best major international performance to date when he finished fifth in the 10km marathon - the result that secured that Rio 2016 spot.
+The 2015 World Championships in Kazan saw the distance swimmer record his best major international performance to date when he finished fifth in the 10km marathon - the result that secured that Rio 2016 spot.

-Burnell (England) recorded two top ten finishes at the European Championships in Berlin back in 2014, a sixth and seventh place finish in the 10km and 5km team respectively.
-Earlier in the year, he claimed a bronze at the British Champs in 1500m Freestyle at Glasgow’s Tollcross pool.
+Burnell recorded two top-10 finishes at the European Championships in Berlin in 2014, a sixth and a seventh-placed finish in the individual 10km and 5km team events respectively.

-His first World Championships was a saw continued progress, finishing just 15 seconds behind the first place finisher in 15th in the 10km.
+His first World Championships in 2013 saw continued progress, as he finished only 15 seconds behind the winner to place 15th in the men's 10km race.

-Jack landed his first British Champs podium finish with 1500m Freestyle bronze at the London Aquatics Centre in 2012 before turning his attention to open water for the 2013 season.
+Burnell landed his first British Championships podium finish with bronze in the 1500m Freestyle at the London Aquatics Centre in 2012, before turning his attention to the open water for the 2013 season.

 |Marathon (10km Open Water)||2016 - Rio||DQ|